DataDog/dd-trace-rb/docs/GettingStarted.md

 #### Ruby Auto Instrument all Integrations

 1. Install the gem with `gem install ddtrace`
+2. Requiring any [supported libraries or frameworks](#integration-instrumentation) that should be instrumented.
-2. Add `require 'ddtrace/auto_instrument'` to your application startup sequence.
-This must be done _after_ requiring any [supported libraries or frameworks](#integration-instrumentation) that should be instrumented.
+3. Add `require 'ddtrace/auto_instrument'` to your application. _Note:_ This must be done _after_ requiring any supported libraries or frameworks.

     ```ruby
     # Example frameworks and libraries